Shaashwat05/early_discharge_system/README.md

 Additionally, CIED-operated patients can only be discharged if their device check came normal, i.e., their init state has the following predicate:
 (deviceCheckNormal <patient_var>) - where <patient_var> must be of type patient

+### Adding New Patients and Generating Actions to be Performed
+A new patient can be added to the Knowledge Base directly by writing a KRF flat file.
+The structure of this file would be similar to the ones provided as examples (*Doe.krf).
+This file includes medical information corresponding to the patient and other identifiable information.
+You can add this patient to the Knowledge Base by uploading the KRF file to the interaction manager on Companions.
+Once the patient is in the database, you can directly run all the possible outcomes for the patient (or any other patient in the Knowledge base) wrapped in get_outcomes function in the main.py file.
+The resolution (“ok”/”error”) of the patient can be obtained from get_outcomes(“<patientname>”) as a dictionary.
+If the patient does not exist in the Knowledge base, a NameError is raised.

 ## References:
 1. This implementation is done as an assignment for the following MSAI course (Winter 2023): [Northwestern University - MSAI 371: Knowledge Representation and Reasoning](https://www.mccormick.northwestern.edu/artificial-intelligence/curriculum/descriptions/msai-371.html).
 The instructor for this course is: [Prof. Mohammed Alam](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/alam-mohammed.html).